DSC-CSUF/Google-Assistant-Actions/README.md

 This workshop is inspired by Google CodeLabs Workshop: Build Actions with Google Assistant (Level 1)

-Workshop created by: Sagar Joshi and Sam Sandoval
+This workshop is created by Developer Student Club Technical Leads - Sagar Joshi and Sam Sandoval.